sage-code/eve/manual/data-types.md

 **Date storage**

-* Date type is internally stored as number on 4 bytes.
+* Date type is internally stored as number on 4 bytes;
-* First byte store the day, second byte store the month.
+* First byte store the day, second byte store the month;
-* Last 2 bytes store the year.
+* Last 2 bytes store the year;

 **Date literals**

 When can create a date literal using 3 reversible functions:

-* YDM => "YYYYDDMM"
+* YDM => "YYYY/DD/MM"
 * DMY => "DD/MM/YYYY"
 * MDY => "MM/DD/YYYY"